 Kim says that to simply provide a proper diagnosis and deliver adequate treatment, the medical community needs to be attuned to the diverse AAPI communities they’re serving.
 “Recognizing and providing appropriate and adapted care to people in the AAPI communities who are struggling with eating disorders necessitates that clinicians and other carers understand the unique confluence of factors which can impact the presentation of eating and body issues,” he says.

 and pits people of color against one another is an important concept to grasp in the systemic racism and internalized pressures Kim references.
-The As Sarah-Soonling Blackburn wrote in a , “the model minority myth erases the differences among individuals,” “ignores the diversity of Asian American cultures,” and “operates alongside the myth of Asian Americans as perpetual foreigners.”
+The As Sarah-Soonling Blackburn wrote in a Learning for Justice article, “the model minority myth erases the differences among individuals,” “ignores the diversity of Asian American cultures,” and “operates alongside the myth of Asian Americans as perpetual foreigners.”
 It also delegitimizes the racism AAPIs face.

 “As Asians have historically been largely absent from conversations about the myriad consequences of systemic racism and its impact on health care and peoples’ well being, in part due to fallacious ideas like the model minority myth, it is imperative that we not lose our momentum in attempting to improve our systems for more culturally relevant and intelligent care,” Kim says.